payamparvizi/wavefront-sensorless-adaptive-optics-rl/README.md

 ---

+## License

+This project is released under the MIT License.
+See the LICENSE file for details.

+---

+## Contact

+For questions, bug reports, or feature requests, please open a GitHub Issue on this repository so others can benefit from the discussion.

+For private or collaboration-related inquiries, please contact:
+**Payam Parvizi** — Email: pparv056@uottawa.ca
+**Abhishek Naik** — Email: Abhishek.Naik@nrc-cnrc.gc.ca

+---

 ## Acknowledgments

 This work was supported in part by the **Natural Sciences and Engineering Research Council of Canada (NSERC)** and by the **National Research Council Canada (NRC)**.